 Arts and Society, Arts and Society

 “Lectures for Future“ is a lecture series with guest lecturers from various universities and research institutions, most of them part of the Scientists4Future, working on the most pressing societal and ecological challenges and their potential solutions.
-The lectures series is taking place for the fourth semester in a row, everytime at several higher education institutions, each of them with their own unique programming.
-More information on the initiative and the programs of the last semester (winter 2020/21) can be found here.
+The lecture series is taking place for the 5th semester in a row, everytime at several higher education institutions, each of them with their own unique programming.
+More information on the initiative and the programs of the last semester (summer 2021) can be found here.

-At Angewandte, we are selecting guest lectures with a focus on political and socioeconomic topics as well as experiences from outside of academia.
+At Angewandte, we will host six guest lectures on various topics related to sustainability (see below).
 Typically, lectures will be 90 minutes long including discussion (17:30-19:00).
-As the lectures address quite diverse topics, we will also dedicate time to clarifying open questions and contextualizing the content against the backdrop of a bigger picture of sustainability, thus establishing a "golden thread" for the course.
+We will start off with a general overview of sustainability concepts and our approaches and personal understanding of it.
+As the lectures address quite diverse topics, we will also dedicate time to clarifying open questions and contextualizing the content in order to establish a "golden thread" for the course.

 "The future is collective"